top of page

 HELP

-To bring this new space from concept to reality, we at SokukoJi, with your support, plan to raise $1million over the next year.
+To bring this new space from concept to reality, we at SokukoJi, with your support, plan to raise $1million.
 The Community Mindfulness Center will be a vibrant space to nurture and support the needs of our local community and extend SokukoJi’s mission into the world.

 Won’t you join us in bringing the Community Mindfulness Center to life?